 Some swelling and numbness of the surgical site and the lips is normal after surgery.
 These symptoms typically subside over time.

-It is important that both the patient and close family and friends are made aware that the dramatic change in appearance will occur gradually.
+It is important that both the patient and close family and friends are made aware that the change in appearance will occur gradually.
 It may take many months before the patient's appearance shows the anticipated improvement.
-It is normal for the patient to experience some depression during the healing period because of this delay in facial improvement and the restricted diet prescribed during the aftermath of the procedure.
+It is normal for the patient to experience some depression during the healing period because of this delay in facial improvement and the restricted diet prescribed after surgery.

 Risks of Orthognathic Surgery